gopuff/timecapsule/README.md

 })

 if (timeCapsule.canOpen) {
-  // The current time is after the open date of the time capsule.
+  // The current time is after the open date
+  // and before the close date of the time capsule.
   // Do whatever you need to do.

   console.log(timeCapsule.getValue(), '🎉 💃')